ezraroi/Human-AI-Collab/time.md

 - Identity-level transformation manifests

 ### Field Viability vs. Time
-- Field Viability (Level 2) is a session-level diagnosis of whether the current iteration is metabolically possible under (Sₑ ⊗ Sₜ) calibrated to mismatch(D,C).
+- Field Viability is a session-level diagnosis of whether the current iteration is metabolically possible under (Sₑ ⊗ Sₜ) calibrated to mismatch(D,C).
-- Time (Level 4) is the medium through which iterations accumulate, recovery becomes possible, consolidation occurs, and Capacity compounds.
+- Time is the medium through which iterations accumulate, recovery becomes possible, consolidation occurs, and Capacity compounds.

 ### Relations (Wiring)
 - Component Of: [Third Intelligence](third-intelligence.md) Tetrad (fourth element)
 - Enables: Flywheel effect, cumulative C growth, pattern recognition across Journal
 - Provides: Spacing for Sₑ recovery, consolidation for insights
 - Required For: Sustainable transformation (trajectory), not just isolated productive sessions
-- Validated By: Manic Episode (collapse when spacing is violated; false viability under Sₑ depletion)
+- Validated By: [Manic Episode](the-manic-episode.md) (collapse when spacing is violated; false viability under Sₑ depletion)
 - Distinct From: Field Viability variables (Sₑ, Sₜ, D, C, mismatch(D,C)) — Time is a dimensional medium, not a session-state variable
-- Interacts With: Journal (accumulation requires duration), Human (recovery requires spacing), [Recursive Loop](recursive-metabolic-loop.md) (iteration requires time)
+- Interacts With: Journal (accumulation requires duration), Human (recovery requires spacing), [Recursive Metabolic Loop](recursive-metabolic-loop.md) (cycles require time to complete and accumulate)

 ### Notes
 Time is not “things take time.”
 It is an architectural component that makes cumulative transformation possible.